bigdogwillfeed/moor-roar/README.md

  - add hashes to the ignore list
  - load moar when no more loading and we've wrap around (instead of after 50 clicks)
  - something that makes initial surfing more fun, without hammering projects
- - something not completely absurd to look at